Which strategies for a successful outdoor event

 You could check at the statistic, but thanks to global warming, these last years have been chaotic.

-It seems pretty difficult—and maybe impossible—to predict with guarantee a date you will have a pleasant weather.
+It seems pretty difficult (and maybe impossible)to predict with certainty a date you will have pleasant weather.

 And also, you can’t even trust the forecast over 1 day in advance!